What does a search engine do?

 Serving the most useful results

-Search engines do more work then just matching the query to keywords in the index.
+Search engines do more work than just matching the query to keywords in the index.
 To give useful results, they might consider context, alternative wording, location of the user, and more.
 For example, "silicon valley" might refer to the geographic region or the TV show.
 But if the query is "silicon valley cast", results on the region aren't very helpful.

 Some queries can be indirect, like "the song from pulp fiction", and search engines need to interpret that and show results for the music in the film.
 When a user searches for something, search engines determine the most useful results and then show them to the user.
 Ranking, or ordering, the pages happens based on the query.
 The order can often change over time if better information becomes available.